oshal7/CheckboxGame/README.md

-  # Improve game code
+  # Checkbox game

-  This is a code bundle for Improve game code.
-The original project is available at https://www.figma.com/design/JCaVqRvC2LDiDBXukm5YKm/Improve-game-code.
+  This is a code bundle for Checkbox game.

   ## Running the code